News & Events

 Achieving their goal

-Ten students from the Department of Physics gained new experience in the Physics4mation project.
-It was an exciting and eventful time for them with positive results.
+Ten apprentices from the Department of Physics gained new knowledge through the Physics4mation project.

 Happy Birthday, ESA!